Here’s a free jazz piano lesson featuring the awesome jazz chords of Bill Evans.

 - To put it simply….try to create a nice simple melody with the top notes of your chords.
 If the top note of your chords moves too much from one chord to another it won’t sound very smooth.

 I hope you’ve enjoyed this free jazz piano lesson.
 Do you like the sounds of these chords?
-Do you find them useful?
+Do you find this style of jazz harmony interesting?
 Let us know about it by leaving a comment below.

 Also be sure to subscribe to the email list below and/or above to receive free jazz lessons weekly in your inbox.